NMA93/Accessibility-Designer-Guide/docs/Architecture/context.md

 <img src="{{ '/assets/images/context/tab.png' | prepend: site.baseurl }}" alt="In this picture we see a tab with an active state."/>
-With tabs it is very important to create the context visually so that the user knows which tab is currently active.
+For tabs it is very important to create the context visually so that the user knows which tab is currently active.
 {: .fs-3 .mb-6 }

 ---